-\end{itemize} \textbf{Related Literature :} We briefly discuss the relevant ADMM and distributed optimizaiton literature here.
-For a survey of the general ADMM algorithm. we refer the reader to \cite{Boyd}.
-The literature on distributed optimization is vast, building upon the works of \cite{Ber} for the unconstrained case and \cite{Ned} for constrained case. \cite{Ber} was one of the earliest works to address the issue of achieving a consensus solution to an optimization problem in a network of computational agents.
+\textbf{Related Literature :} We briefly discuss the relevant ADMM literature here, for a survey of the general ADMM algorithm, we refer the reader to \cite{Boyd}.
+The literature on distributed optimization is vast building upon the works of \cite{Ber} for the unconstrained case and \cite{Ned} for constrained case. \cite{Ber} was one of the earliest works to address the issue of achieving a consensus solution to an optimization problem in a network of computational agents.
 In \cite{Ned}, the same problem was considered subject to constraints on the solution.
 The works \cite{Ram} and \cite{Kun} extended this framework and studied different variants and extensions (asynchrony, noisy links, varying communcation graphs, etc.).
 The non-convex version was considered in \cite{Bia}.
 There has been a lot research on solving distributed optimization problems with ADMM in the last decade.
 Some of the works include Chapter 6 \cite{Boyd}, \cite{Wei1}, \cite{Sch}, \cite{Shi}, \cite{Zhang} among others.
 The major works in the context of asynchronous ADMM include \cite{Wei2}, \cite{Bianchi}, \cite{Mota}, \cite{Kwok}, \cite{Qing} and \cite{Hui}.
 Incremental Markov updates have been previously considered for first order methods in \cite{Ram2} and \cite{Joh}.
 We leverage these ideas for the ADMM algorithm because of the ease of implementation of Markov updates for distributed optimization.\\

 The organization of the paper is as follows.
-In Section II, we provide the problem formulation and propose an asynchronous distributed ADMM algorithm to solve it.
-In Section III, we present the convergence analysis of the proposed algorithm and show that it has a linear convergence rate in expectation for a certain class of functions.
-In Section IV, the linear convergence property of the algorithm is demonstrated for a simple distributed estimation problem.
+In Section II, we give the problem formulation and propose an asynchronous distributed ADMM algorithm to solve it.
+In Section III, we present the convergence analysis of the proposed algorithm and show that it has a linear convergence rate for a certain class of functions.
+In Section IV, some numerical experiments are given and the concluding remarks are given in Section 5.